40 of my Favourite Genealogy Indexes / Sources

 - Toowoomba Regional Council: Deceased Search.
 This covers nineteen cemeteries in the region.
 Search results link to headstone photos if applicable.
 Use this site to find death dates that are too recent to be on the Registry of Births Deaths and Marriages website.

-- Undertaking Files 1929-1955.
-An 'undertaking' was an agreement to repay the cost of a fare (usually interstate or overseas).
+- Files about repayment of fares 1929-1955.
+People signed an agreement, promising to repay the cost of a fare (usually interstate or overseas).
 This period includes the Great Depression, when many people travelled great distances in search of work.
 The list of names may include your relative who 'disappeared'.

 - Gregson and Weight Index to Funeral Records 1972-2010.
 Records of funeral directors on Queensland's Sunshine Coast have details of burials and funeral services that took place not only in Australia but also in New Zealand, the United Kingdom, Ireland, Fiji, Sweden, Greece, Hungary, Austria and the Netherlands.